Ax8457/Powershell/README.md

 # Powershell
 My Powershell Scripts

+**- EntraDefenderAlerts :**
+This script gathers alerts from _Defender portal_ and prints its in your shell.
+Requires _PSWriteColor_ module & to create API in _ENTRA ID_ with relevant permissions granted to work.

 **- IPV4_Hider :**
 This script replaces IP addresses found in file given in parameter by a motif given in input.
 A backup file is generated and the number of IP addresses replaced is prompted also.